stephaneVercouillieBMID/slate/source/workingVersion.html.md

  >## Should I notify BMID if the IP changes?
  No, this is not required.

- >## What is the lay-out of the Identity Data that we get back in the Userinfo Response They are the same as on the eID card
+ >## What is the lay-out of the Identity Data that we get back in the User Info Response They are the same as on the eID card

  >## Do we need to call the UserInfo endpoint to get the National Register number or can it be part of the ID Token?